-Alice Polk Hill, the first poet laureate named in the US;
+Alice Polk Hill, the first poet laureate named in Colorado;

-Helen Marie Black, first woman business manager of a major symphony orchestra, instrumental in the founding of the Denver Symphony.
+Helen Marie Black, first woman business manager of a major symphony orchestra, instrumental in the founding of the Denver Symphony Orchestra.

 Over more than 120 years, members continued their ground-breaking achievements.
-In addition to female journalists at every newspaper and magazine, radio and television station, membership included novelists like Lenora Mattingly Weber, playwrights like Mary Coyle Chase of Harvey fame, many history buffs like Corinne Hunt, official historian for the Brown Palace Hotel, and short story writers and poets too numerous to list.
+In addition to female journalists at every newspaper and magazine, radio and television station, membership included novelists like Lenora Mattingly Weber; playwrights like Mary Coyle Chase of Harvey fame; many history buffs like Corinne Hunt, official historian for the Brown Palace Hotel; and short story writers and poets too numerous to list.
 The members were equal-opportunity writers.
-Dorothy Kostka sold 15 to 20 stories a year to the popular publications called “the confessions,” from the 30s to the 60s, the emotional equivalent of today’s social media sites except stories were fictionalized.
+Dorothy Kostka sold fifteen to twenty stories a year to the popular publications called “the confessions” from the 30s to the 60s, the emotional equivalent of today’s social media sites except stories were fictionalized.
 Politics and activism continue to be of interest, such as member Pat Pascoe, who served twelve years in the Colorado State Senate, where she focused on education policy as well as publishing a biography of Helen Ring Robinson.

 The DWPC’s goals and projects have always centered around advancing and encouraging women in literary work, loosely defined as writing.
 Because skill as a writer is useful in many occupations, members’ jobs run the gamut of freelancing, advertising, journalism, editing, and any other endeavor that depends on communications and writing skills.
 The group and its distinctive historic landmark house serve as a center where “professional women writers can connect.”